 Fortunately, such an integrated process model for service organizations can easily be made, based on a carefully constructed and consistent set of definitions.
 The USM process model is an extremely simple, comprehensive, integrated, non-redundant "end-to-end" process model for a service organization.
 All processes are singular and have a customer relevant output, all recorded activities occur once and only once, and they are especially meaningful if they are viewed from a workflow perspective that records a use case of a customer interaction.

-- A process describes what must be done in succession, not the who or how.
+- A process describes what has to happen successively, not the who or how.

-- A process can therefore be interpreted as a verb.
+- A process can be interpreted with a verb.

-- Processes have a relevant and unique output for the customer.
+- Processes have a customer-relevant and unique purpose.

-- A process can be broken down into sub-processes, but that does not change the process.
+- A process can be divided into sub-processes, but that does not change the process.

 In a process model that meets all these requirements, performance is achieved with workflows: composite flows of activities, which consist of non-overlapping fragments of individual processes from the integrated process model.
-For example, a recovery action can be performed by having a change made or by resetting some infrastructure, but in both cases the execution is realized in one and only one process.
-This creates unambiguous control over the work and prevents conflicts.
+For example, a recovery action can be performed by having a change made or by resetting some infrastructure, but in both cases the execution is realized in one and only one process: Operations Management.
+This creates unambiguous control over the actual service delivery and prevents conflicts.

-This unique integrated process modeling for service providers can be easily learned, applied, and supported with tools.
+This unique integrated process modeling for service providers can be easily learned, applied, and supported with tools, using no more than 8 standardized USM workflow templates for all your service management activities.
+Just imagine the reduction in complexity and cost you'll achieve with such a management system.

 The USM process model can easily be depicted on all practices that are used in common frameworks: think of ITIL, ASL, BiSL, COBIT, etc. With that application, all redundancies of those frameworks can then be fundamentally prevented, resulting in much more efficient management systems for exactly the same activities.